"

 • Briefly describe the management of type 2 diabetes mellitus

 Type 2 diabetes mellitus (T2DM) accounts for approximately >90% of all diagnoses of diabetes.
-About 80 to 90 percent of people with T2DM are overweight or obese; however, there are also genetic and other lifestyle factors that cause T2DM.
+About 80 to 90 percent of people with T2DM are overweight or obese; however, there are also genetic and lifestyle factors that cause T2DM.

 T2DM causes hyperglycemia – Although insulin (purple triangles) can be made and there are insulin receptors on tissues (blue), the receptors do not recognize and/or refuse to be stimulated by insulin.
-Thus there is nothing to stimulate glucose receptors (green) to allow glucose (gold hexagons) to enter the tissues.
+Thus there is nothing to stimulate glucose transporters (green) to allow glucose (gold hexagons) to enter the tissues.
 As a result, the cells are deprived of glucose and glucose stays in the blood causing hyperglycemia.
 Images created by Sarah Perkins under a CC BY ND license

 What makes tissue insensitive to insulin?
 It depends on whether it is an inheritable (genetic) cause or acquired during lifetime: